 Parameters Description 2.5.1 Access Control Access Control allows you to specify which hosts users can or cannot have access to certain Internet applications 2.5.2 URL Blocking URL Blocking allow you to specify which URLs can not be accessed by users.
-2.5.3 Schedule Rule Schedule Rule lets you assign time ranges for schedules.
-2.5.4 Intrusion Detection The Broadband router's firewall can block common hacker attacks and can alert you by email if attacks occur 2.5.5 DMZ The DMZ function allows you to re-direct all packets going to your WAN port IP address to a particular IP address in your LAN.
+2.5.3 DoS The Broadband router's firewall can block common hacker attacks and can log the attack activities.
+2.5.4 DMZ The DMZ function allows you to re-direct all packets going to your WAN port IP address to a particular IP address in your LAN.